PajoHack/Booking-System-PP4/README.md

 - I would consider enhancing the admin home page by incorporating additional metrics in the future for a more comprehensive understanding of site data.
 - I would also consider implementing detailed views for each admin menu item to offer more in-depth information.
 - Similarly, it would be beneficial to incorporate detailed views for each menu item on the regular customer's menu page, providing more comprehensive information for each selection.
+- Ideally a handler should be created to deal with unsuccessful or undelivered email from mailjet.

 ## Testing